EXCLUSIVE! Eve McDowell opens up about her stalking nightmare ahead of documentary release

 Do you find it difficult to trust people since your stalking nightmare?

-“Yeah, I mean, I would be a lot more cautious on who I’m nice, too, I suppose I’ve probably become a bit more stern and hardened after it.”
+“Yeah, I mean, I would be a lot more cautious of who I’m nice to I suppose, I’ve probably become a bit more stern and hardened after it.”

 Are you happy with the governments response to get your proposed legislation progressed?